Toni Ribas: Career

 In 1994, at the age of 19, Ribas saw an ad in the newspaper Segunda Mano about working for actors in pornographic productions and he entered the casting.
 At the audition, he was selected to be part of the cast of Venganza sexual, directed by José María Ponce, who hired Ribas in the Spanish-language video production of Club Privado, which premiered on TV on 1 December 1995.

-For three years, Ribas worked at the Sala de Fiestas Baghdad porn club in Barcelona, where he met Nacho Vidal and his then-girlfriend Jazmine.
+For three years, Ribas worked at the Sala de Fiestas Bagdad porn club in Barcelona, where he met Nacho Vidal and his then-girlfriend Jazmine.

 In 1996, in Madrid, Ribas played Toni Navarro in the International Film Group (IFG) film Showgirls, directed by José María Ponce and alongside actors Nina Hartley, Hakan Belkiran, Max Cortés and Ramón Nomar.

 Riccardo Billi and Luca Damiano cast Ribas in the role of a Roman soldier in the International Film Group (IFG) Spanish-Italian co-production of contemporary porn Salomé (1997), a pastiche of the Oscar Wilde tragedy Salomé, also starring Leslie, Roberto Malone (Herod), Ramón Nomar (John the Baptist), Nacho Vidal (Roman soldier) and Remigio Zampa (Tigelino).

 In 1997, Ribas met the American porn director Andrew Blake at the club and shortly after this meeting Ribas went to Paris to work with him.
 Ribas worked behind the camera with Blake as assistant director.

 In 1998 in Spain, Ribas attended a film course to learn the basics.
 He was a photographer in Prague and Budapest.

 After appearing in Amanda's Diary 4 (1999), Ribas came to the United States for the first time.

 In 2000, Ribas made his directorial debut with the group Elegant Angel and filmed Hardcore Innocence 1 (2001), continuing the series until Hardcore Innocence 9 (2003-2007).
 He has also worked with some of the biggest studios including Cineplex, Red Light District and Jules Jordan.
 He became an expert in gonzo production.

 In 2001, for his performance in Gothix (2000), directed by José María Ponce, Ribas was nominated for an award at the Barcelona International Erotic Film Festival in the "Best Spanish Actor" category.
 In 2002, two films in which Ribas participated were awarded the Ninfa Award.
 The first film was a full-length porn parody of Gladiator: Private Gold 54: Gladiator 1 (2002), directed by Antonio Adamo and starring Steve Holmes (Senator Falcus), Rita Faltoyano (Domitilla), Mandy Bright (Syria), Frank Gun (Commodus), Karl Ben (Jailer) and David Perry (Marcus).
 That film won the award in the "Cinematic Value" category, and Toni Ribas as the main lead in Maxximus was nominated in the "Best Spanish Actor" category.
 The second film awarded in the "Best Spanish Film" category was a pornographic version of Goethe's drama Faust: Private Black Label 26: Faust Power of Sex (2000), directed by José María Ponce, in which Ribas was Faust, and starred Nacho Vidal (in the role of Mephisto), Belladonna (Walpurga), Rita Faltoyano (slave) and Max Cortés (devil).